valorys12/RangeMeasurement/readme.md

 ## Repository Structure

 - `RangeMeasurement/`
-  - `main.py`: Main script for running the object detection and distance estimation
+  - `UI.py`: Main script for running the object detection and distance estimation
-  - `requirements.txt`: List of required Python libraries
+  - `run_me.py`: Script for object detection and distance estimation
   - `README.md`: Project documentation
   - `assets/` *(Optional)*: Directory for storing sample images/videos or other resources